 Meeting the Needs of Individuals with Barriers to Employment.
-Efforts are made to ensure that individuals with disabilities as well as other barriers to employment including basic skills deficiencies receive access to all services provided within the PA CareerLink[®] centers.
+Efforts are made to ensure that individuals with disabilities as well as other barriers to employment including basic skills deficiencies receive access to all services provided within the PA CareerLink® centers.
 The Office of Vocational Rehabilitation (OVR) will be focused on individuals with the most significant disabilities who are eligible under WIOA Title IV.
 WIOA Title I staff will assist individuals with disabilities who do not want or need OVR services or are not found eligible for OVR services.
 They will also play a role in recruitment and outreach to this population.
-Sensitivity training is provided for PA CareerLink[®] staff, as well as training on the various adaptive technologies used within the PA CareerLink[®] sites.
+Sensitivity training is provided for PA CareerLink® staff, as well as training on the various adaptive technologies used within the PA CareerLink® sites.
 As with other participant groups, referrals are also made, as appropriate, to other partnering community agencies to ensure full accessibility to needed services.

-Improving Access to Services for English Language Learners as part of its service strategy, the board requires the PA CareerLink[®] center to partner with community agencies that can provide ESL and interpretative services.
-Telephonebased translation services may be used for languages other than English, if necessary.
+Improving Access to Services for English Language Learners As part of its service strategy, the board requires the PA CareerLink® centers to partner with community agencies that can provide ESL and interpretative services.
+Telephone-based translation services may be used for languages other than English, if necessary.
 ESL services are provided by Title II where necessary.

-Improving Access to Services for Deaf and hard of hearing individuals - on-site OVR personnel are available to assist individuals with other disabilities as needed.
+Improving Access to Services for Deaf and hard of hearing individuals.
 A TTY telecommunication device, amplified telephone receiver speakers and the provision of a Pennsylvania certified American Sign Language interpreter upon request in advance are available for Deaf and hard of hearing individuals.
-OVR staff only provide services to those individuals who have been determined to be Most Significantly Disabled and as such, must not be considered available to assist individuals with other disabilities as needed.

-4.4 How will entities within the one-stop service delivery system, including one-stop operators and the onestop partners, comply with WIOA Sec.
+4.4 How will entities within the one-stop service delivery system, including one-stop operators and the one-stop partners, comply with WIOA Sec.
 188 (as applicable), and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101, et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities?

-The PA CareerLink[®] system Operator and Workforce Solutions assures that WIOA section 188 compliance, including civil rights and equal opportunity, and Americans with Disabilities Act of 1990 applicable provisions will be assured for those who avail themselves of our one stop delivery system services and resources (and that resources are at an appropriate reading level for the general population, including regional designated services locations and mobile one-stops).
+The PA CareerLink® system Operator and Workforce Solutions assures that WIOA section 188 compliance, including civil rights and equal opportunity, and Americans with Disabilities Act of 1990 applicable provisions will be assured for those who avail themselves of our one stop delivery system services and resources (and that resources are at an appropriate reading level for the general population, including regional designated services locations and mobile one-stops).
 We assure this compliance in the following ways: